-The theoretical value of k{∞} was calculated from the ''four-factor'' formula,
+The theoretical value of k{π} was calculated from the "four-factor" formula,

-$$k{\infty} = \eta \varepsilon p f$$
+$$k{m} = \eta \epsilon p f$$

-The major discrepancy between the theoretical and experimental values can be attributed to errors in the calculation of the terms \in and p since the cross sections available for calculating the terms η and f are quite adequate for this type of calculation and should yield fairly accurate values.
-The cross sections used in the calculation of \in , however, are not very reliable, and the resonance integral formula used in calculations of p is probably quite poor.
+The major discrepancy between the theoretical and experimental values can be attributed to errors in the calculation of the terms ε and p since the cross sections available for calculating the terms η and f are quite adequate for this type of calculation and should yield fairly accurate values.
+The cross sections used in the calculation of ε , however, are not very reliable, and the resonance integral formula used in calculations of p is probably quite poor.